 Summer Minerva, is an Italian American actor, performance artist, writer and educator from Staten Island, most known for their work reclaiming the sanctity of transgender identities across cultures.
 Their performance work has shown internationally on both screen and stage, at the Transgender Day of Remembrance in Rio de Janeiro, Gibney Dance’s Work Up Residency, NewFest, OUTFest, Napoli Gay Pride, Judson Memorial Church, St. John the Divine Cathedral, Lincoln Center, Khayelitsha South Africa, and Peace House Haiti.
 They have been featured on national Italian television (RAI) for their international community project Sacred Gender, which unites LGBTQ Americans with their ethnic cultures of origin.
 Their book Written on the Body is a 2019 nominee for a Lambda Literary Award.
 They have been a guest lecturer at Temple University, Sarah Lawrence College, New York University, and the New School, as well as public elementary and high schools in NYC’s neediest communities.
 They are on faculty at SUNY Empire State College and lead a pilgrimage of LGBTQ Italian Americans to Napoli every year.

-~DreamSpeak~ An Introduction to Dream Work with Janeen Singer of Holy Sponge
+~DreamSpeak~ An Introduction to Dream Work with Janeen Singer of Holy Sponge - FULL!

 When: Tuesday, November 5 * 6 pm - 8 pm